August 4–8, 2020

 Information concerning acceptance/non-acceptance: February 29, 2020 (Full reimbursement in case of non-acceptance)

-Accommodation will be organized by the ALWS and is located just opposite the conference centre.
+Accommodation will be organised by the ALWS and is located just opposite the conference centre.
 Private booking possible.

 Summer school participants are invited to join the 43rd International Wittgenstein Symposium: Platonism.
 Kirchberg am Wechsel, August 9–15, 2020 at reduced fees.

 250 Euro including conference participation (220 Euro for ALWS members)